TinySpins/Contour42/README.md

 ### Prerequisites
 - An exported Circle cvi42 workspace with file extension .cvi42wsx
-- Matlab
+- Matlab (tested with Matlab R2020b and R2022b)
-- Python 3
+- Python 3 (tested with Python 3.7.7)

 ### Installation